lpapailiou/fac/README.md

     // examples
     string x = 'x' + 'b';               // valid
-    x = 'x' - 'b';                      // interpreter fails, as minus cannot be used for string concatenation boolean y = (true && 1);            // interpreter fails, as the operator && can be used for booleans only boolean z = (1 < 2);                // valid
+    x = 'x' - 'b';                      // interpreter fails, as minus cannot be used for string concatenation boolean y = (true && 1);            // interpreter fails, as the binOp && can be used for booleans only boolean z = (1 < 2);                // valid
-    x = 1 * 'x';                        // interpreter fails, multiplication operator is not valid for strings
+    x = 1 * 'x';                        // interpreter fails, multiplication binOp is not valid for strings

 #### Expressions